speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/reports/requirements/5_tech-stack.md

 ### Pros:
 - Our group has more familiarity with Node and Typescript compared to the other potential approaches
-- The existing Kukarella tech stack is build using Node and Typescript.
-This means, if desired, our application could be built into Kukarellas existing systems rather than being left as an external API.
+- The existing Kukarella tech stack is built using Node and Typescript.
+This enables our application to be built into Kukarellas existing systems rather than left as an external API, should they desire to do so in the future.
 - Both Node and Typescript have outstanding documentation, as well as numerous resources for learning available online.

 ### Cons: